williaz/Finance/FRM2.md

 ● Compare transactions used in the collateral market and explain risks that can arise through collateral market transactions.
 ● Describe the relationship between leverage and a firm’s return profile (including the leverage effect) and distin-guish the impact of different types of transactions on a firm’s leverage and balance sheet.

+### 3
+#### Evaluate the characteristics of sound Early Warning Indica-tors (EWI) measures.

+Rapid asset growth, especially when funded with potentially volatile liabilities

+Growing concentrations in assets or liabilities

+Increases in currency mismatches

+Decrease of weighted average maturity of liabilities

+Repeated incidents of positions approaching or breaching internal or regulatory limits

+Negative trends or heightened risk associated with a particular product line

+Significant deterioration in the bank’s financial condition

+Negative publicity Credit rating downgrade Stock price declines

+Rising debt costs

+Widening debt/credit-default-swap spreads

+Rising wholesale/retail funding costs

+Counterparties requesting additional collateral or resisting entering into new transactions

+Drop in credit lines Increasing retail deposit outflows

+Increasing redemptions of CDs before maturity

+Difficulty accessing longer-term fuunding

+Difficulty placing short-term liabilities

+#### Identify EWI guidelines from banking regulators and supervisors (OCC, BCBS, Federal Reserve).

+#### Discuss the applications of EWIs in the context of the liquidity risk management process

 ## Risk Management and Investment Management